 You’re hiking along a mountain trail with stunning panoramic views laying out before you, there’s not a cloud in the sky, the sun is beating down on you and all of the latter is ruined by the fact that you are overheating, your top is drenched with sweat and the seams are rubbing on your side.
 Having inadequate gear can turn a perfect day-hike into a bit of a nightmare, and base layers are where the foundations are laid for a good day out.
+So, choosing one of the best summer base layers is vital.

 A decent base layer should be comfortable, wick away moisture effectively, dry quickly and look good.
 Oh, and if it has UV protection and doesn’t break the bank, even better!
 Get this garment wrong and you’ll throw your layering system all out of kilter – and we all know how important layering is right?